RunicSaf/Scanables/README.md

 # Scanables

-Scanables is a Kotlin + Jetpack Compose Android app for saving, organising, and quickly displaying barcodes and QR codes.
+Scanables is a simple Android app for saving, organising, and displaying barcodes and QR codes.

+It is designed for quick access to codes you use often, with categories, favourites, swipe actions, and drag-and-drop organisation.

-## Current beta features
+## Features

-- Dark Compose UI
+- Save barcodes and QR codes
+- Add scanables by camera scan or manual entry
+- Automatically detects common barcode formats
+- Organise scanables into collapsible categories
-- Favourites section pinned at the top
+- Favourites section for quick access
-- Uncategorized section under favourites
+- Uncategorized section for new scanables
-- Custom categories below that
+- Drag scanables between categories
-- Collapsible sections with saved collapsed state
+- Drag onto Favourites to add quick access
+- Drag out of Favourites to remove quick access
-- Add / edit / delete scanables
+- Swipe right to edit
-- Add / rename / delete categories
+- Swipe left to delete
+- Display saved codes full-screen for scanning
+- Screen brightness boost when displaying a code
+- Local on-device storage
+- Gesture tutorial
+- About screen

+## Version

+Scanables V1.0

+## Built With

-- Move categories up/down
+- Kotlin
-- Move scanables up/down inside their category
+- Jetpack Compose
+- Material 3
-- Favourite/unfavourite scanables
+- CameraX
-- Camera scanning with ML Kit + CameraX
+- ML Kit Barcode Scanning
-- Barcode / QR display with ZXing generation
+- ZXing

-- Local persistence using SharedPreferences JSON
-- Android Auto Backup enabled for the app's saved preferences
-- Scanables logo included as the app icon/resource
+## Privacy

+Scanables stores saved scanables locally on the device.

+The app does not require an account and does not upload saved scanables to a server.

+Camera access is used only for scanning barcodes and QR codes.

+## Credits

+Made by Saf and Nyxen.

-## Notes
+## License

-This is a working beta, deliberately kept lean.
-True drag-and-drop is not wired yet; move up/down controls are included so ordering is already functional and the data model is ready for proper drag handles later.

-## Open in Android Studio

-1. Extract the zip.
-2. Open the `ScanablesBeta` folder in Android Studio.
-3. Let Gradle sync.
-4. Run the `app` configuration on a real Android phone for camera scanning.

-The scanner needs a real device camera; emulators may not behave nicely unless a camera is configured.
+No license has been added yet.